ronnikn/shelly.Energidata.spotprice.DK/README.md

 ## Setting relay to switch.
 Most shelly devices have only one output(relay).
 If you want to change the output channel find `switchId` and set it to the desired output.

-- ### After you have done the configuration You just have to press Save and Start :)
+- ### After you have done the configuration Give the script a name press Save and Start :)

 ![My Image](Screenshots/5.png)